sprintcube/docker-compose-lamp/README.md

 cp sample.env .env
 // modify sample.env as needed
 docker compose up -d
-// visit localhost
 ```

+Then perform the steps for the [database setup](./DB_Setup.md).

 Your LAMP stack is now ready!!
-You can access it via `http://localhost`.
+You can access it via `http://localhost/index.php`.

 ## Configuration and Usage